 3. Medical School Personal Statement

-Even with a great activities section, the question of why you have a low MCAT may still linger.
-You can use your personal statement to briefly explain why your MCAT is not as great as the rest of your application components.
+You can use your medical school personal statement to briefly explain why your MCAT is not as great as the rest of your application components.
 If you have a reason other than “I just didn’t study enough,” this extenuating circumstance can be incorporated into your medical school personal statement.
 If you come from a socioeconomic background that prevented you from adequately preparing for the MCAT, you may be able to briefly explain how this hindered your score.
 If you have a medical condition that prevented you from achieving the desired score, and you did not get proper MCAT accommodations, you may succinctly indicate this in your essay.

 Review the following example of a personal statement addressing a low MCAT score.
 Note that this example can work as an AMCAS personal statement or an AACOMAS personal statement.